When your site is not reachable, the following 'Site Not Found' error message appears:

-To refresh DNS, go to Manage Domains and click the small 'DNS' link under a domain.
+To refresh DNS, go to Manage Websites and click the small link to the right of a domain.

 - The DNS page appears:

-When you click the Go! button at the top, a DNS update is forced in DreamHost's system.
+When you click the Refresh DNS button at the top, a DNS update is forced in DreamHost's system.
 To repeat, DNS propagation online may still take several hours.